ec-europa/toolkit/docs/profiles.md

 ## Other profiles
-In order to use toolkit with a 3rd part profile you should modify your `build.project.prop` and define the following props:
+In order to use toolkit with a 3rd part profile you should modify your `build.project.props` and define the following props:

 Example:
 ```